MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 - [Attaching to a kernel process.md](windbg-kernel-mode-preview.md)
 -   [Live Kernel-Mode Debugging Using WinDbg](performing-kernel-mode-debugging-using-windbg.md)

-These topics describe how to compelte common tasks, organized by the menu tabs.
+These topics describe how to complete common tasks, organized by the menu tabs.

 - [View](windbg-view-preview.md)
 - [Breakpoints](windbg-breakpoints-preview.md)